inUtil-info/wascraper/examples/readme.md

-This examples are using functions from the `wascraper` module to perform various operations related to WhatsApp account information.
+These examples are using functions from the `wascraper` module to perform various operations related to WhatsApp account information.

+#### example.py
-The example.py file shows how to check if a phone number is registered, fetchs profile information, checks if an account is a business account, gathers business information, fetchs profile picture URL and detects objects in a profile picture.
+The code shows how to check if a phone number is registered, fetchs profile information, checks if an account is a business account, gathers business information, fetchs profile picture URL and detects objects in a profile picture.

+#### example2.py
-The example2.py file imports the cv2 and numpy libraries and uses the BytesIO and Image classes from the io and PIL libraries respectively.
+The code imports the cv2 and numpy libraries and uses the BytesIO and Image classes from the io and PIL libraries respectively.
 It uses the wa_profilepic and wa_picobj functions from the `wascraper` module to fetch the profile picture and detect objects in the profile picture of a WhatsApp account associated with a phone number.